-Where a spill source may be mobile (E.g., seismic survey or pipeline inspection vessels), modelling of multiple vessel spill scenarios at a variety of locations close to sensitive receptors may be warranted.
+Where a spill source may be mobile (e.g. seismic survey or pipeline inspection vessels), modelling of multiple vessel spill scenarios at a variety of locations close to sensitive receptors may be warranted.
 This allows a titleholder, to acquire sufficient data to characterise worst credible oil spill outcomes across the range of values and sensitivities of the region.

-Where activities such as exploration/production drilling are focused on a specific reservoir, modelling of well blowout at a location within the reservoir closest to sensitive receptors will likely provide the worst-case oil spill outcome.
-However, comparison with other well blowout data to verify the worst-case impact prediction may also be appropriate.
+Where activities such as exploration/production and drilling are focused on a specific reservoir, modelling of a well blowout at a location within the reservoir closest to sensitive receptors will likely provide the worst-case spill outcome.
+However, comparison with other well blowout data from other titleholders in the region to verify the worst-case impact prediction may also be appropriate.

-Table 3-1 presents a matrix of the INPEX Australia's petroleum activities in Commonwealth waters/Browse region, and the associated potential sources of Level 2/3 spill scenarios for each petroleum activity type.
+Table 3-1 presents a matrix of titleholder's petroleum activities in Commonwealth waters/Browse region, and the associated potential sources of Level 2/3 spill scenarios for each petroleum activity type.